-This excerpt from a longer documentary shows a young Evonne talking about her start in tennis in the small town of Barellan, NSW, and her thoughts about how the media and others referred to her Aboriginality.
+This excerpt from a longer documentary shows a young Evonne Goolagong talking about her start in tennis in the small town of Barellan, New South Wales.
+Evonne is a Wiradjuri woman and she talks about how the media in Australia and overseas has referred to her Aboriginality.

-1971 was the year she won both the French Open and Wimbledon.
-Having defeated Billie Jean King in straight sets in the semi-finals she went on to repeat her form to take out the championship against fellow Australian Margaret Court in the final.
-She is seen here in the footage receiving the trophy from Princess Alexandra.
+In 1971, Goolagong won both the French Open and Wimbledon.
+Having defeated Billie Jean King in straight sets in the semi-finals she went on to take out the championship against fellow Australian Margaret Court in the final.
+She is seen here receiving the trophy from Princess Alexandra.

 During her career, Goolagong (later Goolagong-Cawley) won Wimbledon twice, the Australian Open four times, the French Open once and was runner-up for four consecutive years at the US Open.
 She won seven Grand Slam doubles titles and was ranked world No. 1 in 1976.

 In 1980 she became the first mother to win Wimbledon since Dorothy Lambert Chambers in 1914.